 I’ve only attended a few events of this sort myself, but the last one I made events in my smartphone calendar for every session and workshop I wanted to attend.
 Having a clear and defined itinerary will keep you on track.

 I can’t say enough how valuable it is to take copious notes during sessions.
 Chat with the folks around you.
 Find out what they thought was valuable about the event.

 Your ultimate goal is always going to be networking, so keep that in the back of your head the entire time.

 Events Worth Considering

 I could list event after event, but rather than provide a huge list I’d rather suggest just doing a search for local events.
 Looking for conferences nearby.
-Many major US cities have writing conferences annually, including the upcoming San Francisco Writer’s conference, and there’s always the Book Expo and Book Con in New York City in the spring.
-London and Frankfurt host widely attended events if you’re a European author.
+Many major US cities have writing conferences annually, including the upcoming San Francisco Writer’s conference, and there’s always the Book Expo and Book Con in New York City in the spring. and London host widely attended events if you’re a European author.

 If your budget allows for one of these events they are well worth the experience and opportunity.
 But don’t let budgeting restrict you from any kind of author networking.
 Smaller events and conferences can be equally valuable.

 What’s really important here is to get out in the world and connect with other authors and publishing industry types.
 Writing an amazing story is only part of being an author.
 Sharing it is as important.